 Coffee makers, popcorn poppers, and approved Microfridge microwave ovens are the only cooking appliances permitted in residence hall rooms.
 All other cooking appliances are prohibited in residence hall rooms, including other microwave ovens, crock pots, grilling machines, hot plates, toasters, and toaster ovens.

-Fires are not permitted inside or outside any University residential facility, except for outdoor use of gas and charcoal grills for cooking and of University-provided fire pits.
+Fires are not permitted inside or outside any University residential facility, except for outdoor use of gas and charcoal grills for cooking and of University-provided fire pits in approved locations.
 Grills, including related gas canisters, must be stored outdoors.
 When in use, grills must be at least 10 feet from all parts of a structure, including decks and porches.
 Also, appropriate safety precautions must be taken (e.g., distance from dry brush and other flammable materials, absence of wind hazards, extinguished coals, and disposal of cold coals in trash receptacles).
 Damage caused by use of a grill will result in repair fees and/or disciplinary sanctions.

 Possession of any type of University property in a campus residence other than the standard room furniture provided is prohibited.
 Likewise, University furniture may not be removed from individual rooms in any campus housing.
-In residence halls, lounge furniture may not be taken to an individual’s room for any purpose or for any length of time.
+In residence halls, lounge furniture may not be removed from its designated location for any purpose or for any length of time.

 A resident who has unauthorized furniture in a residential location or unauthorized furniture outside will be instructed to return the furniture promptly to its proper place and assessed a fine.